- 1. Phuket beaches are crowded

 Let’s try to debunk some of the most popular myths about Phuket.
-As you will see below, they are often the consequence of people only seeing a fraction of the island, make generic statements, and social network does the rest.
-We understand that not everyone might agree on the content of this page.
-It is based on 25 years of living here, observing the changes and researching to help travellers making the best possible holidays.
+As you will see below, they are often the consequence of people only seeing a fraction of the island, make generic statements, and social media do the rest.
+We understand that not everyone will agree on the content of this page based on 25 years of researches to help travellers making the best possible holidays.

 What’s true: ‘The beaches of Phuket are crowded’ is a statement we hear remarkably often.
 Indeed some of them can be packed, with rows of beach chairs (in the allowed areas), vendors, jet skis, and parasailing buzzing all day.
 Those beaches are mostly in the south half of the island.
 Patong Beach is the best-known one, and during high season, Kata, Karon, Kamala, and even Nai Harn beaches can be full of people.

 BUT: What people don’t seem to realise is that there are at least 40 beaches in Phuket and all those in the northern half range from quiet to deserted.
 Surprisingly, people who complain the most rarely make an effort to find a less busy one.
 See a list of Phuket secret, hidden and quiet beaches

 What’s true: Phuket does have a bit of raunchy nightlife.
 You have to walk down Bangla Walking Street in Patong Beach to see a lot of dancers on bar counters.
 The good old Go-Go bars are still around, but Bangla is nowhere near Soi Cowboy and Patpong in Bangkok or the Walking Street of Pattaya.